SAP/spartacus-docs/_pages/dev/kyma-integration.md

                                  ;client4kyma           ;hybris        ;openid   ;openid       ;password,client_credentials  ;ROLE_CLIENT  ;secret         ;http://MY_APPLICATION/     ;scope                  ;ec
 ```

-**NOTE**: these values are for the testing environment, please don't use them in production!
+**NOTE**: these values are for the testing environment.
+Do not use them in production.

-## Spartacus configuration
+## Spartacus Configuration

-The kyma integration is turned off by default.
+The Kyma integration is turned off by default.
 To enable it, import `KymaModule` from `@spartacus/core` and enable `kyma_enabled: true` flag in `authentication` configuration:

 ```ts
 import { KymaModule } from '@spartacus/core';